Accessible-Technology-in-Sign/RecordTheseHands/server/README.md

         - This will allow this new user to access the Google Cloud Console pages and use command line tools for this project.

 ### Integrating the DPAN Server with RecordTheseHands
-This section will all be done locally within project code
+This section will all be done locally within project code (except for the last step)

-1.
+1. Install Google Cloud SDK: https://cloud.google.com/sdk/docs/install-sdk
+2. Set up Google Cloud within the Terminal
+    ```
+    gcloud auth login
+    gcloud auth application-default login
+    gcloud init
+    gcloud auth application-default set-quota-project acronym-data
+    gcloud app create
+    ```
+    - Login with the same account you'll be using to administer the gcloud account with.
+This can be your personal account as long as permissions have been granted.
+    - When initializing the project:
+        - Use a project name of "acronym-data"
+        - Enter the project id: "acronym-data"
+    - Set the default quota for the project.
+This suppresses a bunch of warnings and might help access APIs
+    - When creating the app, pick a region such as us-central

-2. Create Server Config:
+3. Create Server Config:
     - In `server/collector/`, copy `example_config.py` to `config.py`:
     ```
     cd server/collector